These delicious, filling fiesta lettuce wraps are vegan, gluten-free, oil-free, soy-free, AND nut-free. But, most importantly, they’re delicious!

 I thought that by making this dish the Wednesday before Expo West that I’d be able to post it in a timely manner and not leave you hanging for a week.
 Clearly, this is not the case.
-I’ve already been caught up in the Expo, along with finishing some Easter Brunch recipe for a VegNews web feature (!!!).
-I CANNOT wait to share both of those with you, as there are a lot of really awesome new, vegan products debuting at the Expo this year; and the brunch recipes that I’m making are SO good.
-(If I don’t say so myself )
+I’ve been caught up in the Expo, along with finishing Easter Brunch recipes for a VegNews web feature (!!!).
+I CANNOT wait to share both of those with you.
+There are a lot of really awesome new, vegan products debuting at the Expo this year.
+And, the brunch recipes that I’m making are SO good.
+(If I don’t say so myself ;))

-These wraps are great because they’re totally plant-based, oil-free, and flavorful!
-Not to mention, a good amount of protein, fiber, vitamins and minerals.
+These fiesta lettuce wraps are great because they’re totally plant-based, oil-free, and flavorful!
+Not to mention, they have a good amount of protein, fiber, vitamins and minerals.
 What more could you ask for?
-Maybe dessert.
-Here we have your black beans, your quinoa, some plantains, bell peppers, spinach and more.
-Plus, when you ditch the tortilla for lettuce, you drop the empty calories and extra carbs.
+Maybe dessert. 😀 Here we have your black beans, quinoa, some plantains, bell peppers, spinach and more.

 - 2 Cloves Garlic, Minced